bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ```

 **This won't change**.
 And for most — if not all — gameplay use cases, you will
-continue to happily use the [`Query`] API, which made bevy's reputation as a delightful game
+continue to happily use the [`Query`] API, which made Bevy's reputation as a delightful game
 engine.

-However, now, consider this: As a developer, or game modder, I want to list entities
+However, consider this situation: As a game or mod developer I want to list entities
-with a specific component, through a text prompt.
+with a specific component through a text prompt.
 Similarly to how the Quake console works.
-How does that look like?
+What would that look like?

 ```rust
 #[derive(Resource)]